pnkraemer/probdiffeq/docs/examples/smoothing.md

 ## Terminal-value simulation

 If you are interested in the terminal value of the ODE solution, you can use filters and smoothers interchangeably.
-But be aware that a smoother computes more intermediate values than a filter, so filters are more efficient.
+But be aware that a smoother computes more intermediate values than a filter, so filters are more efficient here.

 ```python
 ekf0 = solvers.MLESolver(filters.Filter(recipes.IsoTS0.from_params()))